benfoxall/context-require/README.md

 Context Require
 =====

 This is a tiny script that allows you to load (require) js files based on the content of a page.
-It is **not** a script loader.

 Usage
 -----